Respiratory care is a critical component of healthcare, particularly for patients who suffer from chronic or acute respiratory conditions.

-21. What are the credentials for Respiratory Therapists?
+21. What are the primary credentials for respiratory therapists?

-RRT (Registered Respiratory Therapist, which is the highest credential), CRT (Certified Respiratory Therapist), NPS (Neonatal-Pediatric Specialist), SDS, ACCS, CPFT, RPFT, and AE-C (Certified Asthma Educator).
+RRT (Registered Respiratory Therapist, which is the highest credential); and CRT (Certified Respiratory Therapist)

-22. What are the 4 organizations that sponsor the Committee on Accreditation for Respiratory Care (CoARC)?
+22. What are the four organizations that sponsor the Committee on Accreditation for Respiratory Care (CoARC)?

-They are professionally responsible for the clinical function of the department and they provide oversight of the clinical care that is delivered.
+They are professionally responsible for the clinical function of the respiratory care department, and they provide oversight of the clinical care that is delivered.
 They are typically a pulmonary/critical care physician or an anesthesiologist.

 24. What is misallocation?

-Ordering therapy that is not indicated, or ordering therapy to be delivered by an inappropriate method, or failing to provide therapy that is indicated.
+Misallocation refers to ordering therapy that is not indicated, ordering therapy to be delivered by an inappropriate method, or failing to provide therapy that is indicated.

 25. What is the NBRC responsible for?